 He is the only one with the breath of life in him.
-He is the only one with the source of that credit with God, because all of us are born and conceived in sin except Christ.
+He is the only one with the source of that credit with God because all of us are born and conceived in sin except Christ.

 That is the only source whereby we can be saved.
-As it is written, verse 11 in the chapter we read, You know, part of the difficulty with trying to persuade people of their need of Christ is that we don't often as Christians or as a church, we don't often live and behave as those who live out and exemplify that urgency.
+As it is written, verse 11 in the chapter we read, As I live, saith the Lord, every knee shall bow to me and every tongue shall confess to God.

+So then every one of us shall give account of himself to God.
+You know, part of the difficulty with trying to persuade people of their need of Christ is that we don't often as Christians or as a church, we don't often live and behave as those who live out and exemplify that urgency.

-[11:21] If I were to say to you, for example, There's toxic gas in the place.
-You've got to get a gas mask, but it's okay.
+[11:22] If I were to say to you, for example, there's toxic gas in the place, you've got to get a gas mask, but it's okay.
 Look, there's lots of gas masks and they're free.
-Come on, take one.
-Quickly put it on.
+Come on, take one, quickly put it on, otherwise you'll be gassed and you'll die.

-Otherwise you'll be gassed and you'll die.
-Now, the person to whom I was saying that might think, Okay, that's fair enough.
-And there's the gas mask.
-But why haven't you got one on?
+Now, the person to whom I was saying that might think, okay, that's fair enough and there's the gas mask, that's great, but why haven't you got one on?
 Why aren't you wearing yours?

 If it's all that urgent, why haven't you got yours on?
-And the people might look at us and say, Well, if it's so important to repent, if it's so important to live holy and God-fearing lives, why aren't you doing it?
+And the people might look at us and say, well, if it's so important to repent, if it's so important to live holy and God-fearing lives, why aren't you doing it?

 Why aren't you acting as though this were the most important thing in the world?
 And to that extent, we are guilty.
-Christians and the church, especially as an institution, has behaved for way too long as though the things which God commands were simply negotiable.
+Christians and the church, especially as an institution, has behaved for way too long.

+As though the things which God commands were simply negotiable.
 As though the things which God has laid down in his eternal truth of his word were things that we could just take it or leave it.

-It doesn't matter.
+[12:26] It doesn't matter.
 It doesn't matter if I put the gas mask on or not.

-[12:29] It doesn't matter if I do this.
-I can say to other people, This is what you should do, but I don't have to live it myself.
-Yes, you do.
-Because people will take their lead from what they see the followers of Jesus doing and the church, both as individuals and as an institution, has been at fault.
+It doesn't matter if I do this.
+I can say to other people, this is what you should do, but I don't have to live it myself.
+Yes, you do. because people will take their lead from what they see the followers of Jesus doing and the church, both as individuals and as an institution, has been at fault.